 Purchasing through another retailer

 Many retailers, such as Best Buy and Samsung, offer 0% promotional APR credit line financing similar to Amazon’s.
 For example, Best Buy offers 12 months of no-interest financing on purchases $299 or greater when you use a My Best Buy Credit Card.
 Not everyone will be approved through store credit accounts, though, so be mindful of your credit score before applying.

 There’s not much of a difference if you wanted to go with store credit card financing or Amazon Store Card financing, so you might choose whichever retailer has the best deal on the equipment you want or where you shop the most generally.
 However, keep in mind that you’ll be charged interest on your purchase if you haven’t paid the balance within the allotted promotional time period.
 Interest rates and promotional financing will vary between stores and can be high, so do your research before you open an account.

 Be sure you have a clear plan for repayment for any debt you pick up, and be mindful of any fees you might incur.

 |Tip: Be sure you can afford your purchase before you finance it|

 |Financing can make an expensive item seem more attainable, but that doesn’t mean you should buy it anyway.
 See if there’s an alternative item that fits into your budget, like swapping out a professional-quality DSLR camera for a beginner’s digital camera, if you’re just taking your first foray into the world of photography.
-Or adjust your budget so that you can save up and buy what you want when you truly have the money.
-The bottom line: if you can’t afford something, don’t buy it.
+You could also adjust your budget so you can save up and buy what you want when you truly have the money.